google/nodejs-container-image-builder/README.md

     - targetImage
         the name of the image you're going to be saving to. calls to image.save() will replace this image.

-- `image.addFiles({[localDirectory]:targetDirectory},options) :Promise<..>`
+- `image.addFiles({[localDirectory]:targetDirectory},options): Promise<..>`
-    - tar local directories and place each at targetDirectory in a single layer
+    - tar local directories and place each at targetDirectory in a single layer.
     - symlinks are replaced with their files/directories as they are written to the layer tarball by default.
     - options
         - `options.ignores`
-            - optional set of globs applied at the root of the local directory processed by [micromatch](https://www.npmjs.com/package/micromatch)
+            - optional set of globs applied at the root of the local directory processed by [micromatch](https://www.npmjs.com/package/micromatch).
         - `options.ignoreFiles`
-            - optional array of file names to be parsed for ignore globs. like `[".ignore"]`
+            - optional array of file names to be parsed for ignore globs. like `[".ignore"]`.
         - `options.tar`
-            - control how the tar is packed with options from [node tar](https://www.npmjs.com/package/tar#class-tarpack)
+            - control how the tar is packed with options from [node tar](https://www.npmjs.com/package/tar#class-tarpack).
-        - control directory traversal with options from [walkdir](https://www.npmjs.com/package/walkdir)
+        - control directory traversal with options from [walkdir](https://www.npmjs.com/package/walkdir).

     - you can also call it with arguments like this but you should probably use the default.
         - `image.addFiles(localDirectory,targetDirectory,options) :Promise<..>`